 Research Ethics and Compliance Training

-Effective January 1, 2019, Jacksonville University will implement a new Research Ethics and Compliance training program for faculty, students, and staff who are involved in human subjects research.
+Effective January 1, 2019, Jacksonville University implemented a new Research Ethics and Compliance training program for faculty, students, and staff who are involved in human subjects research.

-The Collaborative Institutional Training Initiative (CITI), a web-based program hosted by the University of Miami, will replace the current National Institutes of Health (NIH) certificate program.
+The Collaborative Institutional Training Initiative (CITI), a web-based program hosted by the University of Miami, replaced the current National Institutes of Health (NIH) certificate program.